SapientSapiens/mlops-zoomcamp-2025/homework/05/README.md

 |   ![alt text](images/Prefect.jpg)  |  ![alt text](images/database.jpg)  |

-### Panels showcasing the 4 metrics were added to the dashboard at Grafana
+### Panels showcasing the 4 metrics that were added to the dashboard at Grafana

 |                                           |
 |-------------------------------------------|